Taranaki Herald: History

-Early

 The newspaper was founded by William Collins and Garland William Woon, who hired William Morgan Crompton as its first editor.
 It began as a weekly paper, moved to twice-weekly publication in 1867 and began appearing daily in 1877.

 Crompton was replaced as editor in 1854 by Richard Pheney, who quit in November 1856 when he opposed the newspaper owner's support for George Cutfield over Charles Brown as Taranaki Superintendent.
 In May 1857 Pheney was appointed as the first editor of a rival newspaper, the Taranaki News, which changed its name to the Taranaki Daily News when it began daily publication three years later.

 Woon, who took over as editor following Pheney's departure, became renowned for his reporting of conflicts between imperial forces and local Māori in the First Taranaki War, with his paper being sold by subscription throughout Europe.
 In May 1860 he was accused by military authorities of writing material that could give "information to the enemy" after criticising the defence of the town and he ran an issue with one offending paragraph removed, the white space being filled with fullpoints.
 It remained the one and only time the Herald was censored.

 In late 1867, the paper was sold to Henry Weston and his family retained strong links with the paper for the next 111 years.
 Weston was sole proprietor until 1920; his nephew Walter C. Weston took over until 1930 when it was registered as a private company.
 Weston remained as chairman and managing director and his wife, Lillian Weston, was a director until her death in 1978.